clojure/clojure/clojure.markdown

 Feedback and discussion should occur on the [Clojure Google Group][cgg].

 Clojure is delivered in a zip file containing a single .jar, `clojure.jar`.
-It requires the [ASM 3.0 bytecode library][asm], and the current alpha distribution does not bundle it. `asm, asm-analysis, asm-commons and asm-util` jars are currently required.
+It requires the [ASM 3.0 bytecode library][asm], and the current alpha distribution includes it.
 [Java][jdk] 1.5 or greater is required.

 [asm]: http://asm.objectweb.org/